General

 What You SHOULD Expect From Synthetic Ice

 Synthetic ice is an opportunity for communities.
 We’ve seen it provide much needed recreational infrastructure, revitalize diminished shopping districts and even become a catalyst for tourism.
-It’s an alternative to real ice that offers various financial benefits.
+Understanding what you should expect from synthetic ice is important, as it’s an alternative to real ice that offers various financial benefits.

 Though it does require slightly more effort to skate on, synthetic ice should still be a premium skating experience.
 But, as with most products and services, quality and company expertise do matter.